Feyzee61/psx_payload_injector/README.md

 ## Acknowledgments

+Special thanks to:

-Special thanks to [barisyild](https://github.com/barisyild) for the [AirPSX](https://github.com/barisyild/airpsx) project, which this tool can be used to launch ELF payloads for.
+[barisyild](https://github.com/barisyild) for the [AirPSX](https://github.com/barisyild/airpsx) project, which this tool can be used to launch ELF payloads for.
+[PS4 Payload Dev Organization](https://github.com/ps4-payload-dev) for providing the open-source elfldr project, which serves as the core ELF loader used in this application.

 ---